sultana0423/Front-End-Challenges/README.md

 13- Centering Divs and Content with CSS Grid and Flex

 Center four divs, each with a verying amount of content - and center the content of these divs.
 Keep all divs the same height.

+14- Music Player UI

+Create an music player UI with CSS and HTML.